Mean-field stochastic Volterra equations: Main results: well-posedness and propagation of chaos

 holds for all $t\in [0,T]$, $x,\tilde{x}\in \R$ and $\rho,\tilde{\rho}\in \mathcal{P}_{1}(\R)$, and $\sigma$ is H{\"o}lder continuous of order $\frac{1}{2}+\xi$ for some $\xi\in [0,\frac{1}{2}]$ in $x$ uniformly in $t$, i.e. there is a constant $C_{\sigma}>0$ such that

 holds for all $t\in [0,T]$ and $x,\tilde{x}\in \R$. \end{enumerate} \end{assumption}

 First, we establish the well-posedness of the mean-field stochastic Volterra equation~\eqref{eq:MVSVE2} with H{\"o}lder continuous diffusion coefficients.
 Its proof is based on a Yamada--Watanabe type approach~\cite{Yamada1971}, which requires essentially a one-dimensional setting and leads to the stronger assumptions on the kernels.
-Moreover, note that the H\"older continuous diffusion coefficients are required to be independent of the law of the solution, which is essentially a standard assumption for ordinary mean-field stochastic differential equations, cf. \cite{Kalinin2022}.
+Moreover, note that the H{\"o}lder continuous diffusion coefficients are required to be independent of the law of the solution, which is essentially a standard assumption for ordinary mean-field stochastic differential equations as it appears to be a necessary assumption to implement a Yamada--Watanabe type approach, cf. \cite{Kalinin2022}.

 \begin{theorem} Suppose Assumption~\ref{ass:coefficients2}, and the kernels $K_{\mu},K_{\sigma}$ and the initial condition~$X_0$ satisfy Assumption~\ref{ass:kernels2} or Assumption~\ref{ass:kernels3} with $p$ given as therein.
 Then, the mean-field stochastic Volterra equation~\eqref{eq:MVSVE2} is well-posed in $L^p$.
-Moreover, for any $q\geq 1$, if $X_0\in L^q(\Omega;\R^d)$, the unique solution $X$ of~\eqref{eq:MVSVE2} satisfies
+Moreover, for any $q\geq p$, if $X_0\in L^q(\Omega;\R^d)$, the unique solution $X$ of~\eqref{eq:MVSVE2} satisfies

 \end{theorem}

 Secondly, we establish propagation of chaos for one-dimensional stochastic mean-field SVEs with H{\"o}lder continuous diffusion coefficients.
 To that end, we consider the symmetric system of $N$ mean-field stochastic Volterra equations